mpatfield/homebridge-easy-mqtt/README.md

   - `topicGetTarget` - The target (i.e. desired) state of the lock
   - `topicSetTarget` - For setting the target (i.e. desired) state of the lock

+- Outlet
+  - `topicGetOn` - The current state of the outlet, i.e. on/off
+  - `topicSetOn` - For setting the state of the outlet
+  - `topicGetInUse` - Whether or not the outlet is currently being used
+  - `topicSetInUse` - For setting whether the outlet is currently being used

 - Switch
   - `topicGetOn` - The current state of the switch, i.e. on/off
-  - `topicSetOn` - For setting the desired state of the switch
+  - `topicSetOn` - For setting the state of the switch

 Values: